-SOC\ E214 Sociology of Crime and Punishment 3 с.н.
+SOC E214 Sociology of Crime and Punishment

-Prerequisite: SOC\ E101
+Prerequisite: SOC E101

 A close examination of how society's norms and social values interact with the criminal justice system.
 Students will gain an understanding of the relationship between society and the police, courts and other criminal agencies.
 Issues pertaining to violent crime, punishment, inequality and discrimination will be discussed.
-This course will also focus on issues regarding "the war on crime," society's fear of crime and other relevant, current criminal issues.
+This course will also focus on issues regarding the war on crime, society's fear of crime and other relevant, current criminal issues.

-SOC\ E220 Racial and Ethnic Diversity 3 с.н.
+SOC E220 Racial and Ethnic Diversity